devjgm/papers/cpp_time_zone.md

 The C++ standard library already has the `<chrono>` library, which is a good implementation of an *absolute time* library.
-Another paper is proposing a standard *Civil-Time Library* (XXX: jgm insert link to civil time paper).
+Another paper is proposing a standard *Civil-Time Library* ([D0205]).
 The current paper is proposing a standard *Time-Zone Library* that bridges `<chrono>` and the proposed Civil-Time Library, and completes the three pillars of the conceptual model just described.

 # Impact on the Standard

 The Time-Zone Library proposed here depends on the existing `<chrono>` library with no changes.
-It also depends on the Civil-Time Library proposed in (XXX: jgm add a link).
+It also depends on the Civil-Time Library proposed in [D0205].
 This library is implementable using only C++98, and requires no language extensions.

 ## Design Decisions